 Harmony accepts real-time updates to schedule data, either via flight plan submission, airline day of operations changes to scheduled departure times, or ATC live data.
 As a consequence of accepting real-time updates, Harmony is able to display the most up-to-date demand/capacity information for any monitored airport, which in turn provides airlines, airports and ATC with an enhanced capability to predict traffic management issues.
 To maximise the capabilities of Harmony, it is important that all airspace users update their schedules on “day of operations” as soon as schedule changes become known.

-All airlines intending to operate into a GDP airport are required to submit operating details into the Harmony system.
+All airlines intending to operate into a GDP airport (Melbourne, Sydney, Brisbane and Perth) are required to submit operating details into the Harmony system.
 Airlines upload a schedule directly into a web based interface, and smaller operators contact the Network Coordination Centre (NCC) who will enter their details into the system.

 Aircraft and airport operators can view the GDP information for affected flights via web based access to the Harmony tool.
 User login to this service is managed by Airservices.